Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 ⚠️ **Add Locke to your party before heading to the Floating Continent to unlock an upcoming achievement.**

-🚩 **Prior to facing AtmaWeapon, make a separate save file by going south of the platform that led you back to the Blackjack.
+🚩 **Prior to facing AtmaWeapon, make two separate save files at the save point south of the platform that led to the Blackjack.
 This will be used for an exclusive achievement based on an upcoming decision.** 🚩

 |![image](https://user-images.githubusercontent.com/120497130/223925308-05cdd86e-eb5b-4f21-9c0c-60e07e2f55ef.png) Enemy|Alt Name| Notes|
 |--|--|--|